trmaa/vanilla_c_web_server/readme.md

 - querys...

 FLAWS:
-- It handles text responces of up to 8kB, so it core dumps.
-- It also core dumps for no reason some times.
+- It core dumps for no reason some times.